 “Maybe I’m just being ridiculous, it would be terribly rude of me not to go.”
-I rationalized my thoughts, as if what had just happened was merely left beside my pillow in a leftover dream.
+I rationalized my thoughts as if what had just happened was merely left beside my pillow in a leftover dream.
 Then, just as I turned around to head back up the staircase I heard something in the street.
 It sounded like a drum.

-Little by little the crowd grew, advnancing in the direction of the music.
+Little by little the crowd grew, advancing in the direction of the music.
 By the time I got to the Leffy, I found myself in a mob.
 There was no turning back.
 How did this happen?
 Where was I going?

-As they picked and grabbed at my hair, yanked and tore on my clothes, I started to fear the worst.
+As they picked and grabbed at my hair, yanked, and tore on my clothes, I started to fear the worst.
 I was brought there for a feast!
 Just like the girl at the ball!
 Terrified I forced out what little air I had left in my lungs and fashioned it into a scream.
 That’s when everything went black.

-To be continued….
+To be continued…

-I’ll see you on the dark side….
+I’ll see you on the dark side…

 In Partnership with